Human Resources » Paraeducators

 Paraeducators Frequently Asked Questions

-You will need to submit unofficial transcripts for all colleges/universities attended to show an AA degree or higher.
+You will need to submit transcripts for all colleges/universities attended to show an AA degree or higher.

 Human Resources must physically see an unaltered official score report for auditing purposes.
 Human Resources will make copies of the results.
 The copies will be maintained in your application file and the originals will be returned to you.